ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part01.md

 <p></p>
 <br>

-- Use this [article](https://www.tomshardware.com/best-picks/raspberry-pi-microsd-cards#section-quick-list) from Toms Hardware for microSD card benchmarking
-- I can recommend [Jeff Geerling](https://www.youtube.com/@JeffGeerling) for all things Raspberry Pi
+Use this [article](https://www.tomshardware.com/best-picks/raspberry-pi-microsd-cards#section-quick-list) from Toms Hardware for microSD card benchmarking.
+I can also recommend [Jeff Geerling](https://www.youtube.com/@JeffGeerling) for all things Raspberry Pi.

 - 3X 32GB Samsung Evo+ microSD Card (UHS-II: theoretical maximum transfer speeds up to 312MB/s)

 <strong>or</strong>

 - 3X 32GB USB 3 flash drives but this comes with some caveats performance wise which I will discuss further on

 - 1X Screen HDMI